RadotJar/faraway-fastness/_notes/shifting-realms-season-2.md

 ## XP for travel

+This represents your growing experience in traversing and surviving dangerous wilderness environments.
+You earn it simply by travelling the game world.
 Xp for travel is individually earned.
 Earned XP is halved if travelling somewhere you've already been.
 Earned XP is halved if travelling somewhere you have no prior knowledge of (No maps, guide, road etc).